-Moving for Better Balance in Oklahoma TAI CHI
+Moving for Better Balance in Oklahoma

+TAI CHI

 Tai Chi: Moving for Better Balance is an evidence-based fall prevention program that was designed to be used in community-based organizations.
 Accumulating evidence suggests that Tai Chi eight-form exercises are an effective means of improving balance, functional limitations, and muscle strength, which reduces the risk of falling.
 Tai Chi is a low-impact dance-like exercise that can be modified to meet the individual participant's needs and can be done in almost any location.
-It also helps to build confidence from the fear of falling, which is commonly found in older adults.
+It also helps to build confidence from the fear of falling.